cds-snc/digital-canada-ca/content/en/tools-and-resources/platform-tools/forms.md

 translationKey: forms
 phase: discovery
 description: >-
-   Exploring a simple and efficient way to create forms that are easy for government to use and people to complete.
+   Publishing simple, accessible, and online forms that the public can use to get the services or benefits they need.
 contact:
   - email: steven.talbot@cds-snc.ca
     name: Stevie-Ray Talbot